 Paying down student loans can be a grind—with seemingly no end in sight.
 If you're determined to pay off these loans quickly, consider these strategies, and hopefully save some money at the same time.

 The most straightforward way to pay off your student loans faster is by making extra payments each month.

-While your regular monthly payments go toward interest and your loan balance, extra payments are credited entirely against your outstanding balance.
+While your regular monthly payments go toward interest and your loan balance, extra payments can be credited entirely against your outstanding balance.
 For example, if your regular payment is $100, $70 may pay interest costs while $30 is credited against your balance.
 Making an extra payment of $100 would decrease your balance by the full $100.
-There’s one consideration, though: Talk to your lender to make sure that extra payments are applied the way you would like—they may not automatically be applied to the balance and instead be credited as prepayment of the next month unless otherwise noted.
+Talk to your lender, though, to make sure that extra payments are applied the way you would like—payments may not automatically be applied to the balance and, unless otherwise noted, instead be credited as prepayment of the following month.

 Snowball: Pay off the lowest balance first